pyscada/PyScada/docs/installation.rst

-see :doc:`django_settings` for all nessesary adjustments to the django settings.py and urls.py.
+see :doc:`django_settings` for all necessary adjustments to the django settings.py and urls.py.

 Initialize Database And Copy Static Files